MasterMurky/BloodElfModForSlayTheSpire/README.md

 - 🧪 3 potions
 - 🌐 Fully localized in **English** and **French**
 - ✨ Custom animations, visual effects, and artwork

-> 🎮 The mod is available on the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3768529663)

 ---